-Providers are encouraged to utilize telephone verification prior to self-certification where possible.
+Providers are encouraged to use telephone verification prior to self-certification for participants where practical.
 Telephone verification involves verification of eligibility criteria through phone calls with recognized governmental or social services agencies.
 Information obtained through this method should be documented on the attached Telephone/Document Inspection Verification Form.
+Information recorded must be adequate to enable a monitor or auditor to report back to the cognizant agency or the document used.
+In some cases, the information provided by the agency through telephone contact may be sufficient to satisfy multiple eligibility criteria.
+Verification of eligibility through document inspection is appropriate when documents cannot or may not be copied.